AnderSouza/code-challenge/README.md

 :grinning: Hello Recruiter!

-This is the repository for the request code challenge.
+This is the repository for the requested code challenge.

 :information_source: It was developed using React, TypeScript and Styled Components.